vsrinivas/fuchsia/docs/concepts.md

 System calls are provided by libmagenta.so, which is a "virtual" shared library (VDSO) that the Magenta Kernel provides to userspace.
 They are C ELF ABI functions of the form *mx_noun_verb()* or *mx_noun_verb_direct-object()*

+The system calls are defined by [syscalls.sysgen](../system/public/magenta/syscalls.sysgen) and processed by the [sysgen](../system/tools/sysgen/) tool into include files and glue code in libmagenta and the kernel's libsyscalls.

 ## [Handles](handles.md) and [Rights](rights.md)